 \figinit{ScaleFactorUnit} or \figinit{ScaleFactorUnit, 2D} \figinit{ScaleFactorUnit, X} with X in {3D, cavalier, orthogonal, realistic} Initialization before the creation of a new figure.
 It is necessary to call this macro in case of successive figures.
 No check is performed on the arguments.
 First argument : Choice of the unit and the scale factor.
 The unit can be one those defined in the TeX Book, namely: pt (TeX point), pc (pica, 1pc = 12pt), in (inch, 1in = 72.27pt), bp (big point, 72bp = 1in), cm (centimeter, 2.54cm = 1in), mm (millimeter, 10mm = 1cm), dd (point didot, 1157dd = 1238pt), cc (cicero, 1cc = 12dd), sp (scaled point, 65536sp = 1pt) By default, pt is assumed and the scale factor is 1.
 For example, \figinit{in} is equivalent to $figinit{2.54cm}$.
 Second argument (optional) : Choice of the space dimension and, in 3D, the projection type.
 If this argument is equal to 2D or absent, then geometry in the plane is assumed, otherwise geometry in three dimensions is performed.
-Moreover, if this argument is equal to: . orthogonal, then the orthogonal projection is used, . realistic, then the realistic projection is used, 3D or cavalier (or anything else), then the cavalier projection is used. figinsertor \figinsert{ScaleFactor} \figinsert{FileName} or \figinsert{FileName, ScaleFactor} Insertion of the file FileName in the page, scaled by ScaleFactor which by default equals to 1.
+Moreover, if this argument is equal to: . orthogonal, then the orthogonal projection is used, . realistic, then the realistic projection is used, 3D or cavalier (or anything else), then the cavalier projection is used. \figinsert{} or \figinsert{FileName} or \figinsert{FileName, ScaleFactor} Insertion of the file FileName in the page, scaled by ScaleFactor which by default equals to 1.
 This macro must be used to include a graphical file created by Fig4TeX.
-If the argument is empty, blank or numeric, the default file name is used, i.e. the included file is the last file created by the command \psbeginfig{}.
+If the argument is empty or blank, the internal default file name is used, i.e. the included file is the last file created by the command \figdrawbegin{}.
 Otherwise, the first argument is assumed to be the valid file name of an existing file.
 If given, the file name must not begin with a digit.
 See also \figinsertE. \figinsertE{FileName} or \figinsertE{FileName, ScaleFactor} Insertion of the external file FileName in the page, scaled by ScaleFactor which by default equals to 1.
 In PDF mode, this macro allows to include so-called "external" files such as JBIG2, JPEG, PDF or PNG files.
-In DVI mode, this macro allows to include PostScript files only. \figscan FileName(HX,HY) Draws a rectangular grid with horizontal and vertical steps HX and HY, with numerical values corresponding to the bounding box read in the file FileName. \figset keyword (attribute1=value1, attribute2=value2,...)
-Setting parameters acting on the appearance of the figure, which are to be given as pairs of the form attribute = value.
-For each keyword, the attributes are given below, along with the possibles values, their default value and their definition: - keyword = projection . depth (or lambda) = real in [0,1] (default = 0.5): depth reduction coefficient (for the cavalier projection). . distance = real in user coordinates (default = 5 x largest dimension of the 3D bounding box): observation distance (for the realistic projection).
+In DVI mode, this macro allows to include PostScript files only. \figscan FileName(HX,HY) Draws a rectangular grid with horizontal and vertical steps HX and HY, with numerical values corresponding to the bounding box read in the file FileName. \figset projection (attribute1=value1, attribute2=value2,...)
+Setting the parameters governing the 3D -> 2D projection.
+The general calling sequence is \figset keyword (attribute1=value1, attribute2=value2,...)
+Here, the required keyword is "projection".
+See the macro figset in the section "Macros for graphical generation" for the other keywords.
+The attributes are given below, along with the possible values and their definition.
+The current values can be obtained with the help of \figshowsettings. - keyword = projection . depth (or lambda) = real in [0,1] (default = 0.5): depth reduction coefficient the 3D bounding box): observation distance (for the realistic projection). . latitude (or theta) = angle in degrees (default = 25): latitude of the observation direction.